Eyyjeyy/PHP_Rental_Monitoring/README.md

 8/12/24 - Added Expenses Page <br>
 - Created expenses table for phpMyAdmin (MYSQL) <br>
 - Completed, Add, Update and Delete for Expenses <br>

+8/15/24 - Added Income Expenses Comparison Chart to Dashboard <br>
+- Created function getIncomeExpensesData for retrieval of Data from MYSQL in admin.php <br>